 Camping is an American tradition.
 For many people, heading to a natural setting is a way to recharge their spiritual and mental batteries, and reconnect with family and friends.
 As a way to encourage people to soak up the outdoors, everyone is invited to be part of the Great American Campout sponsored by the National Wildlife Federation.

-The Campout is held on the fourth Saturday in June, and participants are encouraged to sign the camping pledge on the National Wildlife Federation website to be part of this enormous group effort.
-The date in 2018 is Saturday, June 23rd.
+The Great American Campout is held on the fourth Saturday in June, and participants are encouraged to sign the camping pledge on the National Wildlife Federation Website to be part of this enormous group effort. in 2022, the Great American Campout kicks off on June 26 and runs through the end of September!

 Why Get Outdoors?